ilyatitovich/middle.messenger.praktikum.yandex/README.md

 # Y-CHAT

-**Y-CHAT** is a web messenger built using JavaScript, TypeScript, CSS, and browser APIs.
+**Y-CHAT** is a portfolio project — a web messenger built using JavaScript, TypeScript, CSS, and browser APIs.

 ## Key Features